 Can I bring my pet?

 A lot of hotels only allow service animals into the rooms, but certain ones have pet friendly rooms set aside.
+If you cannot find a dog friendly hotel, look into leaving your dog in a boarding facility or kennel.

 How can I get there on public transit?